Tony-xy-Liu/simple-metagenomics/README.md

             The workflow is managed by snakemake [<a href="#references">6</a>] with all workflow-related dependencies packaged into a Docker container to maximize reproducibiltiy.
 Due to its' rising popularity, especially in the research community, Singularity [<a href="#references">7</a>] may be used as an alternative to Docker.
 The container image is hosted on <a href="https://quay.io/repository/txyliu/simple-metagenomics">Quay.io</a> and automatically pulled during setup.
         </p>
         <p>
-            <b>sra_download:</b> Using <a href="https://github.com/ncbi/sra-tools/wiki">sra toolkit</a>, we download the paired-paired end fastqs pointed to by the given SRA run ID.
+            <b>sra_download:</b> Using <a href="https://github.com/ncbi/sra-tools/wiki">sra toolkit</a>, we download the paired-end fastq reads pointed to by the given SRA run ID.
         </p>
         <p>
             <b>subsample:</b> A python script randomly subsamples the fastq reads to the given percentage using <a href="https://numpy.org/doc/stable/">numpy</a>